Segmented Recurrent Transformer: An Efficient Sequence-to-Sequence Model

-The total computational complexity of a sequence-to-sequence transformer is composed of computation with respect to the encoder and that with respect to the decoder.
-The total complexity of self-attention is $O(q^2d)$.
-Here, we only compare the complexity of cross-attention blocks since the other components are not affected by the proposed method.
-To compute the segmented qkv attention, the complexity is $O(q*s*d)$.
-The bottleneck for computation is to multiply $K_{Si} * V_{Si}$ for $m$ times, which results in $O(m*s*d^2)$ complexity.
-Because the number of segments is $m=k/s$, $O(m*s*d^2)$ becomes $O(k*d^2)$.
-After that, we need to multiply $Q$ with it, which costs $O(qd^2)$, but as $q<k$, this term can be ignored.
+The total complexity of a sequence-to-sequence transformer is composed of the cost of the encoder and that of the decoder.
+Here, we only compare the complexity of cross-attention since the other components are not affected by the proposed method.
+In table.~\ref{complexity}, we show both computation and memory (space) complexity analyses of a regular transformer, a segmented one, and the proposed SRformer.
+Please note that the batch size and the number of heads are not considered.
+To compute the segmented qkv attention, the complexity is $O(qsd)$.
+The bottleneck for computation is to multiply $K_{Si} * V_{Si}$ for $m$ times, which results in $O(msd^2)$ complexity.
+Because the number of segments is $m=k/s$, it becomes $O(kd^2)$.
+After that, we need to multiply $Q$ with it, which costs $O(qd^2)$, but as $q<<k$, this term can be ignored.
 The recurrent unit also costs much less computation than the bottleneck, so it can also be ignored.
 Since the segment size $s$ and the inner dimension $d$ of each head are much smaller than $k$ in summarization datasets, the number of computations is fewer than a regular transformer, as shown in table \ref{complexity}.
-In addition, as the computation of $K_{Si}*V_{Si}$ is independent across segments, it can be run in parallel to save training time.

-The memory complexity depends on the sizes of intermediate matrices.
-The largest matrix in attention computation is the attention weight $A$, whose size is $q\times k$.
+The memory complexity depends on the sizes of input matrices and intermediate matrices.
+The size of key and value matrices are $k\times d$.
+The intermediate matrix is the attention weight $A$, whose size is $q\times k$.
 By segmentation, its size is reduced to $q\times s$.
 For recurrent attention, we compute the product of keys and values, $P$, for $m$ segments.
 Hence, there are $m$ matrices of size $d\times d$.
-Please note that we ignore the batch size and the number of heads because they are irrelevant.\\ In table.~\ref{complexity}, we show that the theoretical reduction of computation and memory cost is 43\% given the example sizes.
+In table.~\ref{complexity}, we show that given the example sizes, the theoretical reduction of computation is 43\%, and that of memory complexity is 29\%.